 These communities share the association’s principles and cultivate common interests, starting with food production and consumption systems and promoting ways of life that respect all people and the social, cultural, and environmental contexts in which they live and work.
-Like Slow Food International, Slow Food Uganda promotes the right for Ugandans to food that is good, clean, and fair for everyone:
+In Uganda, Sow Food has been active since 2006 working on projects like; the food communities, presidia, 10,000 gardens and empowering regional coordinators in order to promote the right to good, clean, and fair food for everyone at all times.

 good because it is healthy as well as having enjoyable sensory qualities;